1930s/skull/README.md

 }
 ```

-To run this example, included in this repo, try:
+To build and run this example, in this repo, try:

 ```
 cd example
 swift build
-./.build/*your-platform*/debug/example
+./.build/x86_64-apple-macosx10.10/debug/example
 ```

-**Skull**'s tiny API leaves access serialization to users.
+**Skull** is deliberately thin, its tiny API leaves access serialization to users.
 Leveraging a dedicated serial queue, as shown in the example above, intuitively ensures serialized access.

 ## Types